BouyertheDestroyer/BIRD_models/LegacyInstructions.md

 > Creating models with the instructions below is not recommended.

 > [!WARNING]
 > Due to limitations with this old setup, models made with these instructions can only be inserted once per session.
-Other features may not work with them.
+Other features may also not work.

 Insert models from Roblox Studio to BIRD private servers.